Lunite/get-webapp/content/blog/the-green-energy-grant.md

 ---
 image_hero: greevoucher.jpg
-hero_title: No Green Home Grant for Solar — But It's Still a No-brainer
+hero_title: The Green Energy Grant
 list:
   image: capture.jpg
-  intro: >-
-    Last month, we let you know about the exciting news of the government's Green Home Grant, which would heavily subsidise measures to reduce wasted energy in your home.

-    We were hopeful this would include installing solar PV panels.
-After all, what better way to reduce energy wastage than to slash your reliance on grid energy?
-Unfortunately, the government doesn't see it the same way.
-Even so, going solar is still a no-brainer.
+  intro: On 4th August, the government announced which measures would be eligible
+    for grants.
+As expected, these included a wide range of home insulation, as well as heat pumps.
+However, the only solar solution listed is the rather specialised solar water heating.
+There was no mention of generating solar power for general electricity needs.
+So what's next?
-title: The Green Energy Grant
+title: No Green Home Grant for Solar — But It's Still a No-brainer
 date: 2020-08-10T12:25:48.632Z
 show_quote_block: false
 seo: